 Let’s take a closer look at Singapore’s water management systems.
 Among other innovative system enhancements, the Public Utilities Board (PUB) – Singapore’s national water agency – is developing an in-house prototype for the detection of microbes in water.
 This portable device uses Artificial Intelligence and split-second imaging to do its job in real-time, and it’s linked to a mobile app and chatbot.
 It performs around the clock, responding to commands and sending live image reports, thereby triggering alerts when anomalies are detected.

 Scheduled for large-scale deployment by the end of 2020, this device will be another addition to the already dense network of sensors, cameras, and autonomous devices that help run the city efficiently.

-According to some outlooks, global data usage will rise to a whooping 44 zettabytes (1 ZB is a billion terabytes), with the amount of connected devices reaching 80 billion by 2025.
+According to some outlooks, global data usage will rise to a whopping 44 zettabytes (1 ZB is a billion terabytes), with the number of connected devices reaching 80 billion by 2025.
 Edge computing is an organic response to this trend and feeds into it exponentially at the same time.

 There is a shift towards more dynamic and agile networks that enable quick and tailored solutions.
 The apparent trade-off is simple: the raw processing power of centralised architectures for the agility of decentralised ones.

 Ever smaller and cheaper components will facilitate the creation of smaller, modular Edge data centres.
 There, many data processes will find their new home.